 - Do not travel forward with the body; you should go down and up like an elevator.

 - Keep the torso upright at all time.

 A large amount of force need to push you on comes from the calf muscles while running and as mentioned above running is a single leg activity so we want to train like that.

 - Stand on a small step next to a chair or table.

 - Raise yourself onto your toes without bending your knee.

 - Slowly drop back down and stretch your calf by lowering your heel as far down as possible and hold the position between each lift and repeat.

 - Swap legs at the end

-Please note: This is a program for injury-free weekend warriors with a good level of baseline fitness.
-If you have any questions, concerns or would like a tailored program to suit your level of fitness, please consult with your local friendly Physio.
+Please note: This is a programme for injury-free weekend warriors with a good level of baseline fitness.
+If you have any questions, concerns or would like a tailored programme to suit your level of fitness, please consult with your local friendly Physio.